vacp2p/rfc/content/docs/rfcs/55/README.md

 # Abstract

-This document describes the design of organization chats for Waku v2, allowing for multiple users to communicate in a group chat.
+This document describes the design of Status Communities for Waku v2, allowing for multiple users to communicate in a group chat.
 This is a key feature for the Status messaging app.

 # Background and Motivation

-Large group chats enable organizations to communicate.
+Large group chats enable communities to communicate.
 This would require channels, which are subject-based.
 The messages in a channel are broadcasted to all the users in the channel.